andypern/perf-meetup/labs/basics.md

 1. Vary block size in DD

 	So far you've just done testing with relatively large block sizes (1MB).
 However, in the real world things don't typically line up this way.
 For instance, many databases (such as postgres/mysql) will use much smaller units, such as 4K or 8K.
 You can experiment and see how different block sizes behave.

 	eg:

 	    dd if=/dev/zero of=/mnt/nfs/$HOSTNAME/mysql.dat bs=2K count=$((1024*1024))

 	This will make a 2GB file, using 2Kilobyte block sizes.

 	Note that in some cases, you may not see a large difference in performance when changing the block size.
 There are a number of reasons for this, one being that for sequential operations, NFS clients will batch up requests instead of sending each 2KB write request across the wire separately.
 That's where the 'wsize' option comes in.
-If you want to see what happens when 'actual' 2K requests traverse the wire, you'll want to modify your /etc/fstab entry for your NFS server and modify the rsize and wsize as folows:
+If you want to see what happens when 'actual' 2K requests traverse the wire, you'll want to modify your `/etc/fstab` entry for your NFS server and modify the rsize and wsize as folows:

 		rsize=2048,wsize=2048

+	***Note: this assumes you know how to use a text editor, such as `vi` or `vim` : if you don't know how to use `vi`, you can install `nano` via***:

+		yum install -y nano

-Once you modify /etc/fstab, run the following to flush cache and remount:
+	Once you modify `/etc/fstab`, run the following to flush cache and remount:

 		umount -lf /mnt/nfs && mount /mnt/nfs

 	You can verify that your settings took by running the following:

 		mount | grep nfs

 	Now remove the file:

 	    rm /mnt/nfs/$HOSTNAME/mysql.dat

 	And try again:

 	    dd if=/dev/zero of=/mnt/nfs/$HOSTNAME/mysql.dat bs=2K count=$((1024*1024))

 	Notice the difference?

 2. The 'direct' flag
 What if you want to bypass the client cache for reads & writes?
 Also..what if you want the client to send a separate request for each 2K write request?
 On linux, you have the 'direct' flag, which does a few things: